lareza-farhan-wanaghi/gophercises/readme.md

 - Let's populate some data into our storage by using the set subcommand.
 (By default, all of the commands executed will use the default encoding key and storage file path.
 Use the k flag to change the encoding key and the f flag to point out the path of the file that will be used.
 In this example, we will store the following three "key:value" pair data to our encrypted storage, namely "username:farhan", "email:farhan@fakemail.com", and "password:123456")<br/><br/>
 ![secret4](readme_images/secret4.png)

-- Use the list subcommand to show all key-value pairs stored in our storage.
+- Use the list subcommand to show all key-value pairs stored in our storage. <br/><br/>
 ![secret5](readme_images/secret5.png)

 - Below is the content of the file used for the encrypted storage, which is at the default ./file path.
-As you will see, it is encrypted and unreadable.
+As you will see, it is encrypted and unreadable.<br/><br/>
 ![secret6](readme_images/secret6.png)